Skip to main content

 What types of freight does Flock Freight move?

-Flock Freight specializes in shared truckload (STL) for dry van freight — particularly mid-size shipments in the 6–20 pallet range.
-It does not offer reefer, flatbed, LTL terminal network, intermodal, or cross-border freight.
-If your shipment fills a full truck or requires temperature control, Flock Freight is not the right fit.
+Flock specializes in shared truckload (STL) for dry van — particularly mid-size shipments in the 6–20 pallet range.
+It does not offer reefer, flatbed, LTL terminal network, intermodal, or cross-border.
+Not a fit if your shipment fills a full truck or requires temperature control.

 How do Flock Freight's rates compare to traditional LTL carriers?

-Flock Freight's shared truckload pricing can undercut traditional LTL for mid-size dry van shipments on high-density lanes.
+Flock's shared truckload pricing can undercut traditional LTL for mid-size dry van shipments on high-density lanes.
 Savings vary by lane and freight profile.
-Compare Flock's quote alongside traditional LTL and FTL options on ShipperGuide to see which mode and provider delivers the best rate for your specific shipment.
+Use ShipperGuide to compare Flock's quote against traditional LTL and FTL options.

 ⚡ Compare